 Aside from general good fortune and status, the early wedding ceremonies revolved heavily around the idea of bringing good luck and protection against evil spirits, and many of the traditions today have roots in this idea.
 There’s a wedding rhyme today signifying items a bride needs on her wedding day for luck, reading “something old, something new, something borrowed, something blue”, but do you know what each item signified?
 Originally, something old was thought to give protection for the new baby to come, something new signified the bride’s new family, something borrowed was to be an item from another happy bride in hopes that she’d have the same happiness, and something blue signified fidelity.
 Back in the early weddings, this rhyme also included “and a sixpence in your shoe” for luck and to ward against evil.

 Along with these items, brides are rarely seen without a bouquet of flowers.
 Originally, they carried garlic and herbs in the hopes of protecting themselves from the bubonic plague and evil spirits, while also bringing good fortune.
 A brides entire attire was actually considered to be lucky – so much so that guests would try to tear off pieces of her dress to steal the luck.
 In attempts to defend herself and distract rowdy guests from tearing her dress, she would toss the bouquet to them.
-Luckily today, this isn’t so much as a defence mechanism but instead a game played by single wedding guests to see who will be the next to be wed.
+Luckily today, this isn’t so much as a defense mechanism but instead a game played by single wedding guests to see who will be the next to be wed.

 Not all wedding traditions originated hundreds of years ago – there is one that is nothing more than a result of an outstanding marketing campaign – the engagement ring!
 This tradition only began around the 1930’s, the same time as the great depression.
-During this time, jewellers saw an all time low in sales as people had little money for luxury items, like diamonds.
+During this time, jewelers saw an all time low in sales as people had little money for luxury items, like diamonds.
 Around this time, De Beers hired the marketing agency, N.W.
 Ayer to craft a campaign to create demand.
 From this campaign, the slogan ‘A Diamond is Forever’ was written, and has appeared in every De Beers advertisement since 1948.
 They also created ads that featured classic paintings, recreated from works of Picasso, Dali and Dufy to illustrate that diamonds are rare, like unique works of art.
 Later campaigns in the 1950s created the message that engagement rings should cost 1 month’s salary, and by this time, 80% of brides were given an engagement ring.
 By the 1980s, De Beers changed the messaging from 1 to 2 months salary, and today, people are now claiming that the ring should cost 3 months salary.

 Because of this campaign, ‘A Diamond is Forever’ has become one of the most recognizable and longest running slogans in history.
 Knowing that the engagement ring came from a well marketed campaign, it makes us wonder, what are the next wedding traditions?